heiswayi/heiswayi.nrird.com/_posts/2019/2019-11-09-tips-to-write-better-code.md

 ### Simplicity

 Albert Einstein ever said _"Everything should be made as simple as possible, but not simpler."_ Do not overthink.
 Else you'll be delivering something that's "overkill".
-Embrace the KISS principle](https://thevaluable.dev/kiss-principle-explained/).
+Embrace the [KISS principle](https://thevaluable.dev/kiss-principle-explained/).
 Sometimes, your solution to the problem doesn't even need to write a single line of code.
 Think before you code.
 Avoid the complex implementation.
 Simplify it whenever it's necessary.

 ### Optimization